 How much is it to hire a scissor lift?

-The rate of a scissor lift rental can vary depending on the machine's working load limit and maximum reach.
+The rate of a scissor lift rental can vary depending on the machine's working load limit and reach.
 Enquire online or over the phone for a scissor lift hire quote.
-You can reach us via a quick quote form, live chat, or telephone, and our team will be able to respond to all your questions and offer you a competitive rate.
-A lot of our range is available to book online to save you the hassle and make hire easy.
+You can reach us via a quick quote form, live chat, or telephone.
+Our team will be able to respond to all your questions and offer you a competitive rate.
+A lot of our range is available to book online to save you the hassle and make your hire easy.